-Unlike some cities, Kwethluk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kwethluk are a mix of both white- and blue-collar jobs.
-Overall, Kwethluk is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Kwethluk who work in sales jobs (13.82%), teaching (11.18%), and management occupations (11.18%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kwethluk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kwethluk is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kwethluk who work in sales jobs (17.91%), management occupations (13.43%), and healthcare suport services (10.45%).

 Kwethluk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.